-Renal and eighth cranial nerve function should be closely monitored, especially in patients with known or suspected reduced renal function at onset of therapy and also in those whose renal function is initially normal but who develop signs of renal dysfunction during therapy.
+Renal and eighth cranial nerve function should be closely monitored, especially in patients with known or suspected reduced renal function at onset of therapy, and also in those whose renal function is initially normal but who develop signs of renal dysfunction during therapy.
 Urine should be examined for decreased specific gravity, increased excretion of protein, and the presence of cells or casts.
-Blood urea nitrogen, serum creatinine, or creatinine clearance should be determined periodically.
-When feasible, it is recommended that serial audiograms be obtained in patients old enough to be tested, particularly highrisk patients.
+Blood urea nitrogen (BUN), serum creatinine, or creatinine clearance should be determined periodically.
+When feasible, it is recommended that serial audiograms be obtained in patients old enough to be tested, particularly high-risk patients.
 Evidence of ototoxicity (dizziness, vertigo, tinnitus, roaring in the ears or hearing loss) or nephrotoxicity requires dosage adjustment or discontinuance of the drug.
 As with the other aminoglycosides, on rare occasions changes in renal and eighth cranial nerve function may not become manifest until soon after completion of therapy.

 When monitoring gentamicin trough concentrations, dosage should be adjusted so that levels above 2 mcg/mL are avoided.
 Excessive peak and/or trough serum concentrations of aminoglycosides may increase the risk of renal and eighth cranial nerve toxicity.
 In the event of overdose or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, especially if renal function is, or becomes, compromised.
-The rate of removal of gentamicin is considerably lower by peritoneal dialysis than it is by hemodialysis.
+The rate of removal of gentamicin is considerably less by peritoneal dialysis than by hemodialysis.

 In the newborn infant, exchange transfusions may also be considered.

 Concurrent and/or sequential systemic or topical use of other potentially neurotoxic and/or nephrotoxic drugs, such as cisplatin, cephaloridine, kanamycin, amikacin, neomycin, polymyxin B, colistin, paromomycin, streptomycin, tobramycin, vancomycin, and viomycin, should be avoided.
-Other factors which may increase patient risk to toxicity are advanced age and dehydration.
+Other factors which may increase patient risk of toxicity are advanced age and dehydration.